Tips on How to Survive a Long-haul Flight in Economy

 4. Hydrate, Hydrate, Hydrate

 Airplanes are the perfect environment for draining you of all moisture.
 So staying hydrated is one of the best ways to prevent jet lag.
-I now bring with me a large water bottle- fill it up after going through security and nicely ask the flight attendants during the flight to refill it.
+I now bring with me a large water bottle like this insulated steel one– fill it up after going through security and nicely ask the flight attendants during the flight to refill it.
 Bringing a good moisturizer is so important too.
-Your skin will also need the love.
-This one here is my favorite.
+Your skin will also need love.
+This Clinique moisturizer is my favorite.
 Hydration is everything!

-5. Make sure to pack flight travel essentials in your carry-on.
+5. Make sure to pack long flight travel essentials in your carry-on.

 Here are some of the items I suggest bringing with you.
 Click on the links to check out the products I use and recommend.